saezlab/VM_CKD_saezlab/README.md

 Created by: Victoria Muckerson

-This repo explores datasets containing microarray datasets of chronic kidney disease (CKD) samples and attempts to separate and identify CKDs from healthy control samples and other CKDs by their molecular data.
+This repo explores microarray datasets containing chronic kidney disease (CKD) samples and attempts to separate and identify CKDs from healthy control samples and other CKDs by their molecular data.
 Separation is attempted via hierarchical clustering of the gene expression matrix and the most variable genes for each data set, differential expression analysis is used to obtain these most variable genes and identify potential disease signature genes, and pathway analysis is used to attempt to define diseases by their pathway representation and pathway activities.

 **How to run**